 What food had the strongest relationship with reduced mortality?

 The more nuts you ate, the lower the risk of death.
 This was the strongest association of the 12 food groups studied.
 The risk of death decreased by 17 percent with an increased intake of nuts, up to 15 to 20 grams a day.

 Why is this study unique?

 This study was the most comprehensive because it considered so many food groups.
-It was also one of the first to include legumes, eggs, and sugar sweetened beverages in relations to mortality.
+It was also one of the first to include legumes, eggs, and sugar-sweetened beverages in relations to mortality.

 What did the authors conclude?

-The authors concluded that “an optimal intake of whole grains, vegetables, fruits, nuts, legumes and fish, as well as reduced consumption of red and processed meats and sugar sweetened beverages can lead to an important decrease, by 80 percent, in the relative risk of premature death when compared with intakes always from the highest risk category”.
+The authors concluded that “an optimal intake of whole grains, vegetables, fruits, nuts, legumes, and fish, as well as reduced consumption of red and processed meats and sugar-sweetened beverages can lead to an important decrease, by 80 percent, in the relative risk of premature death when compared with intakes always from the highest risk category”.

 Maybe you find it challenging to eat more than five servings of fruits and vegetables a day.
 Maybe you find it particularly difficult to get children to do the same.
 The recent study reminds us all of the importance of getting this daily quota of fruits and vegetables.
-There’s no simpler way to reach those targets on a daily basis than by blasting up a delicious fruit and vegetable smoothie in your NutriBullet.
+There’s no simpler way to reach those targets on a daily basis than by blending up a delicious fruit and vegetable smoothie in your NutriBullet.
 So, start your engines and drink your way to a long, healthy life!